Tools & Materials I use

-- Valtcan smoke absorber - breathing the fumes from soldering is really dangerous!
+- I use the Valtcan Smoke Absorber (the link will just take you to their page, but go to fume extractors to find it)- breathing the fumes from soldering is really dangerous!
 Work in a well ventilated area and use an exhaust fan and/or mask.
-Make sure you are replacing the filters as well.
+Make sure you are replacing the filers as well.
 Save 10% on your order with Valtcan using code Erin10

 - 3M Respirator - I initially was just using the smoke absorber, but after working with both, I think the respirator is a must!

 - 60/40 Solder - they usually come in one pound rolls.
 Here is a link to order solder in bulk if you do a lot of glasswork.
 (Links to eBay- it's less expensive when you order more at a time).

 - I use this copper wire to make all my jumprings and add wire details to my work.
 Make sure you order an uncoated copper wire so you can solder it.

 - If you are using 1/8 zinc, brass or copper framing, the Lil Notcher cuts perfect 90 degree corners with ease.